By Martin Alva - March 13, 2019

 Why Car Flipping Is Hurting Classic Cars

-Car flipping is the act of buying a car for its regular price, and eventually selling it off for a profit.
+Car flipping is the act of buying a car for its regular price, and eventually selling a car for a profit.
 Flippers identify cars with the potential to appreciate in the near or farther future and buy them at throwaway prices.
 They then proceed to sit on their collection and wait for prices to climb up.
 These cars are then unlocked out of their storage and sold or auctioned off for a handsome profit.

 Flipping is, in no uncertain terms, a hurtful practice for cars involved.
 A bunch of designers and engineers have worked tirelessly in some part of the world to erect a truly stunning car.
 Imagine their horror when they find out their car did not taste racetrack asphalt even once, having been confined to dark storage spaces all this time.